GrokCV/website/content/authors/ZheChen/_index.md

   - Master Student
 ---

-Zhe Chen (陈哲) is currently pursuing a Bachelor's degree in digital media technology at Shandong University of Finance and Economics.
+Zhe Chen (陈哲) received his Bachelor's degree in digital media technology at Shandong University of Finance and Economics.

-Beginning in September 2026, he will pursue an academic master's degree in the School of Computer Science, Nankai University, under the supervision of [Prof. Yimian Dai](https://grokcv.site/).
+He is currently pursuing an academic master's degree in the School of Computer Science, Nankai University, under the supervision of [Prof. Yimian Dai](https://grokcv.site/).
 His research interests include infrared small target detection and detection-oriented image generation.
 {style="text-align: justify;"}